Giglium/Tustena-UserScript/README.md

 # Tustena UserScript

+> **I don't access anymore to a Tustena system, so I'm not able to mantain anymore this userscript! **

 A script that populates an *intervention report* on **Tustena CRM**.
 You can create how many templates you want and every time you can fill the form without any effort.

 ## Usage